 NOTE: An unsatisfactory recommendation is sufficient grounds for denial of admission.

 Applicants deemed eligible by the Committee on Admissions will be scheduled for a personal interview.
-Interviews are held from early January through mid to late February.
+Early Decision Interviews are held in late September and Regular Decision interviews are held from early January through February.
 Interviewees are judged on the quality of their answers and on their overall oral communication skills.
 Interviews will be conducted in person in Morgantown, WV at the Health Sciences Center Campus that houses the School of Pharmacy.
-Each candidate will be interviewed by 2 faculty or professional staff members one of whom serves on the school wide admissions committee.
+Each candidate will be interviewed by 2 faculty, professional staff members or alumni.
 Interviews typically last about 30-45 minutes and are followed by a tour and debriefing on the admissions process following interviews.
 See the following web site for more details regarding interview content. http://pharmacy.hsc.wvu.edu/studentservices/MediaLibraries/Pharmacy-Studentservices/Media/Documents/content_areas_interviews.html